xjzh123/dotbot-neverland/README.md

 - [hvicorn](https://github.com/Hiyoteam/hvicorn) by [0x24a](https://github.com/0x24a)

   This bot framework realized my dream of a "well typed" bot framework.
 It is very creative compared to previous bot frameworks, and dotbot-neverland references it heavily.
+Actually, the whole design of dotbot-neverland is inspired by hvicorn.